Fall Leaf Art Project

-- On the “printing” side, using the same leaf, students now create a print.
-First, they paint one side of the leaf with fall colors, then press it gently onto the paper, then lift slowly.
+- On the “printing” side, using the same leaf, your students can now create a print.
+First, they paint one side of the leaf with fall colors, press the painted side of the leaf gently onto the paper, and then lift the leaf slowly.

-- Leaving space down the center of the page, have them continue the rubbings and printings until the paper is full.
+- Have your students leave space down the center of the page as they continue the rubbings and printings until the paper is full.

-- Have students glue the leaves down the center of the page.
+- Have the students glue their leaves down the center of the page.